python/cpython/Doc/library/importlib.rst

    (``__name__``)

-   A string for the fully-qualified name of the module.
+   Fully-qualified name of the module.

    .. attribute:: loader

    (``__loader__``)

-   The loader to use for loading.
-For namespace packages this should be set to ``None``.
+   Loader object to use for loading the module.

    .. attribute:: origin

    (``__file__``)

-   Name of the place from which the module is loaded, e.g. "builtin" for built-in modules and the filename for modules loaded from source.
-   Normally "origin" should be set, but it may be ``None`` (the default) which indicates it is unspecified (e.g. for namespace packages).
+   Path to the code from where the module should be loaded, e.g., "builtin" for built-in modules and the filename for modules loaded from source.
+It may be ``None`` (the default), which indicates it is unspecified (e.g. for namespace packages).
+It is optional.

    .. attribute:: submodule_search_locations

    (``__path__``)

-   List of strings for where to find submodules, if a package (``None`` otherwise).
+   Iterable (possibly empty) of locations to search for submodules of a package module during import.
+Not set for non-package modules.

    .. attribute:: loader_state